Skip to content

 1. Request Hook

 Executed after the request is fully prepared but before being sent to the network.
-It receives the request object, enabling inspection or modification.
+It receives the request object as its only argument, allowing for inspection or final modifications.

 2. Response Hook

-Triggered after the response is fetched from the network but before being returned to the caller.
-It receives the response object, allowing inspection or processing.
+Triggered after the response is received from the network but before being returned to the caller.
+It receives the response object, allowing for data processing or inspection.

-Hooks are registered by providing a dictionary with keys 'request' and/or 'response', and their values are lists of callable functions.
+Hooks are registered by providing a dictionary where keys are 'request' or 'response', and values are lists of callable functions.

 def log_request(request):